golang/proposal/design/draft-fuzzing.md

 There are also questions about whether or not this is possible with the current compiler instrumentation available.
-By runtime, the fuzz target will have already been compiled, so recompiling to leave out (or only include) certain packages may not be feasible.
+By runtime, the fuzz test will have already been compiled, so recompiling to leave out (or only include) certain packages may not be feasible.

 ### Custom Generators